erjosito/OpenhackAI/Challenge 2 Description.md

 ### Background <br/>
 Challenge 1 introduced an intuitive, easy-to-use system for creating and calling a Machine Learning model.
 But before the images can be used to train a custom model, the image data needs preprocessing to make the images consistent and comparable.

 Challenge 2 will set the team up for success by creating a good quality dataset to use when building custom Machine Learning models later on.
-The Data Science team at AdventureWorks, with whom your team is working, can only move forward on this project when the data has been appropriately processed.
+The Data Science team at AdventureWorks, with whomu your team is working, can only move forward on this project when the data has been appropriately processed.

 The gear product catalog images AdventureWorks has provided are currently raw, unformatted pixel data.
 Before the images can be used to train a custom model, the data needs to be preprocessed to create new pixel data in a normalized, clean format, so that images are comparable within the dataset.